Visiting Hours

 • At any time, patient/visitor may request staff to wear a mask.

-• The Hospital cannot deny access to an attendant, caregiver or family member of a patient who has an intellectual, developmental, or cognitive disability, communication barrier or behavioral concerns.
+• The hospital cannot deny access to an attendant, caregiver or family member of a patient who has an intellectual, developmental, or cognitive disability, communication barrier or behavioral concerns.

 • Visitors must perform hand hygiene prior to entering and after leaving patient rooms.